 - Transfer the custard into a clean bowl, cover with plastic wrap touching its surface and refrigerate for 1 to 2 hours or until completely cool.

-- Gently pour the mousse into 4 (for large desserts) or 6 (for small desserts) serving cups and refrigerate for at least 3 hours - preferably overnight.
+- Gently pour into 4 to 6 (larger / smaller portions) serving cups and refrigerate for at least 3 hours - preferably overnight.
 Serve plain or garnish with your choice of topping once completely set.

 Would you like to save this recipe?